Center for Local Governments: Connecting, Collaborating and Creating Solutions

 The Center for Local Governments, along with the BRADD, sponsor Planning and Zoning workshops in Bowling Green, featuring guest speakers on a number of topics.
 These workshops qualify for HB55 credit for attendees.

 - Customer Satisfaction Survey Business License

 1906 College Heights Boulevard #11060

-Dr. Victoria Gordon is an associate professor in the Political Science Department and serves as director of the Center for Local Governments at Western Kentucky University.
+Dr. Victoria Gordon is an associate professor in the Political Science Department and serves as director of the MPA program and the Center for Local Governments at Western Kentucky University.
 Dr. Gordon received her Doctor of Public Administration degree in 2004 from the University of Illinois- Springfield.
 Her research interests include regional economic development and human resource management.